RafalManka/ScrollCalendar/README.md

 ### Default adapters

-If you want only some basic functionality from the calendar, you can use one of our two default adapters.
+If you only want some basic functionality out of the widget, you can use one of our two built in adapters.
 First one is for selecting a date, second one is for selecting a range of dates.
-Just declare which adapter you want to use in layout or styles.
-If you don't declare this value, no adapter will be applied and you should use callbacks to control the behavior of the calendar as described further.
+Just declare which one you want to use in layout.xml or styles.xml.
+If you don't declare this value, no behavior will be applied and you should use callbacks to control the calendar as described further on in this readme.

-You have types of adapter to choose from: "date", "range" or "none".
+You have following types of adapters to choose from: "date", "range" or "none".
 Default value is "none" so you don't have to declare anything.

 **your_layout.xml**